 Make sure to check their planning because you might discover one of your favourite artists performing here at night.

 Then, you can stop for a craft beer at Kraft Bar Rotterdam or Cafe Boudewijn and when you are done, you can continue to the vintage and second hand stores in this street, you will certainly pass them and identify them immediately.

-At the end of the street you can decide if you feel like eating pancakes or not and have lunch or a late afternoon snack at Lillith breakfast restaurant, where they also serve killer coffees by Giraffe Coffee Roasters.More Info (click to expand)
+At the end of the street you can decide if you feel like eating pancakes or not and have lunch or a late afternoon snack at Lillith breakfast restaurant, where they also serve killer coffees by Giraffe Coffee Roasters.More Info (click to show all)

 4. Take a tour to Fire Boundary

 A devastating event with great historical relevance for Rotterdam was the bombing of the city centre in May of 1940 by German forces.

 In less than 15 minutes, the whole city centre was destroyed and the city was left burning for days.